How do we monitor our storm overflows?

 What we’re doing to improve

-We are seeing a combination of factors, from urbanisation to climate change, frequently testing the design and capacity of our network.
-At the same time, increased awareness of the operation of storm overflows is driving an important debate on what society sees as acceptable.
+We are seeing a combination of factors, from urban growth to climate change, frequently testing the design and capacity of our network.
+At the same time, there’s growing public awareness which is driving discussion about how storm overflows operate and what is acceptable for the future.
 We’re committed to going above and beyond the DEFRA Storm Overflow Taskforce activity in ending pollution from storm overflows.

-In Yorkshire, we have 2,190 overflows and we know replumbing the whole of Yorkshire is an enormous task that would be both disruptive and costly to customers, and we need to ensure water bills remain affordable, but we are committed to playing our part to improve Yorkshire’s rivers and coastline.
+In Yorkshire, we have over 2,000 Combined Storm Overflows (CSOs) and we know replacing Yorkshire’s entire sewer network is an enormous task that would be massively disruptive and costly to customers.
+We’re committed to playing our part to improve Yorkshire’s rivers and coastline while ensuring bills remain affordable.